 Cleaning your knife after usage is good but cleaning it in the proper way is best.
 It is usually recommended never to use a dishwasher to clean your knife after use.
 They are not best for knives due to the texture of the detergent in the dishwasher.
 It can damage the blade of the knife and the handle might fall off in the process.

-Do endeavor to wash your knife manually with your hands.
-Make use of soft sponges and soap to do justice.
+With your hands, while being careful, make use of soft sponges and soap to do justice.
 Avoid using metallic sponges.

 8. Avoid dropping your knife